SOP For F & B Primary Controls

 Q2.
 Who can void items from a check?

 Q4.
-What should be costed to review percentage and audited against the banquet check?
+What should be the cost to review the percentage and audit against the banquet check?